This topic describes how to use Alibaba Cloud disks that are mounted as volumes in Container Service for Kubernetes (ACK) clusters.

 - An ultra disk must have a minimum capacity of 20 GiB.

-- An SSD must have a minimum capacity of 20 GiB.
+- A standard SSD must have a minimum capacity of 20 GiB.

 - An enhanced SSD (ESSD) must have a minimum capacity of 20 GiB.

 - Some ECS instances do not support ESSDs.
-If nodes on ECS instances do not support ESSDs, you cannot mount ESSDs to the ECS instances.
-For more information, see Block Storage FAQ.
+If this type of ECS instance is used as a node, you cannot mount an ESSD to the node.
+For more information, see Elastic Block Storage FAQ.

-- If a disk is partitioned, before you use the disk as a volume, initialize the disk again.
+- If a disk is partitioned, you must re-initialize the disk before you mount it as a volume.